Credit Card Payment Processing_Web Ready Header

 Interchange

-Interchange refers to the systems operated by VISA and MasterCard, both domestic and international, that manage authorization, settlement and the passing through of interchange and other fees.
+Interchange refers to the systems operated by Visa and Mastercard, both domestic and international, that manage authorization, settlement, and the passing through of interchange and other fees.

 Introductory Rate